US Navy officer in Japan faces jail for fatal accident - ExBulletin

 On May 29, 2021, as the mission loomed, his family left for a hiking and sightseeing trip to Mount Fuji.

 They had climbed part of the mountain and were back in the car, heading for lunch and ice cream near the base of Mount Fuji.
 Alkonis was talking with his daughter, then 7, when his family say he suddenly fell unconscious while driving.
-He was so lost, they say, that neither his daughter’s screams to wake up nor the impact of the collision woke him.
+He was so lost, they say, that neither his daughters screamed to wake him nor did the impact of the collision wake him.

 After the accident near Fujinomiya, he was arrested by Japanese authorities and held for 26 days in solitary confinement in a police detention center, interrogated several times a day and received no treatment or medical evaluation. according to a statement of facts provided by a family spokesperson.
 This statement indicates that when US authorities arrived to arrest Alkonis and return him to a US base, he was already in Japanese custody.